Mini-Mark/Cloud-Project-MiruMiru/README.md

 ## Overview

 Cloud-Project-MiruMiru is a project developed in the context of a cloud computing course.
-This repository likely contains resources, code, or documentation related to cloud technologies and practices.
+Website about social media